PintoGideon/notes/Node.js/Basics.md

 - What code/data do they need to load?
 - Where's the code/data coming from?

-# Send the data right back from the server requires using multiple features of the computer
+# Sending the data right back from the server requires using multiple features of the computer

 - Network socket- Receive and send back messages over the internet